GovTechSG/mcf-devops-checkin/README.md

 ## Deliverable

-Running `docker-compose up -f ./deployments/docker-compose.yml` should result in a network of Docker containers that are pinging each other.
+Running `docker-compose up -f ./deployments/docker-compose.yml` should result in a network of at least 2 Docker containers that are pinging each other with the other acting as an echo server.
 Exposing the logs should reveal them pinging each other at their different ports.

 You can test if this works by running: